Last updated on December 21, 2025

 Stoneforge Mystic

-Developer tip: giving white access to tutoring a card and putting it into the battlefield is strong (Tinker), even if it requires multiple steps.
-Stoneforge Mystic does that with equipment, preferably those that have mechanics like living weapon or for Mirrodin!, which are put into your hand and later into the battlefield.
+Developer tip: Giving white access to tutoring a card and putting it into the battlefield is strong (Tinker), even if it requires multiple steps.
+Stoneforge Mystic does that with equipment, preferably those that have mechanics like living weapon or for Mirrodin!, which are put into your hand and later onto the battlefield.

 What’s more, you can have an equipment toolbox for each occasion.
-Stoneforge has been a white staple ever since it was printed, and WotC won’t stop printing more powerful targets.
+This kor artificer has been a white staple ever since it was printed, and WotC won’t stop printing more powerful targets.

 Esper Sentinel